w3c/wai-arrm/content/user-experience.md

 {% include box.html type="start" title="Important" icon="warning" %}
 {:/}

 ARRM is a practical implementation resource, not a normative interpretation of WCAG.
-For important guidance on how to use this resource, see the disclaimer.
+For important guidance on how to use this resource, <a href="/planning/arrm/tasks/#important">see the disclaimer</a>.

 {::nomarkdown}
 {% include box.html type="end" %}